OpenEvalProject/evals/manuscripts/elife-82218/v3/manuscript.md

 **Figure 6.:** (A) Kymograph of DDJ assembled in the absence (top) or presence (bottom) of N-DCX with dynein that were labeled separately with SNAP-TMR and SNAP-Alexa 647.
 (B) The ratio of two-color moving molecules versus the total moving molecules.
 The green bars represent mean ± SEM.
 DDJ: 42 ± 2%; DDJ + N-DCX pre: 27 ± 3% (unpaired t-test, **p<0.01).
 The molecules within each field of view were counted to produce a single value (50 µm × 50 µm).
 (C) The velocity of two-color moving molecules.
 The green bars represent median with 95% CI.
 DDJ: 0.79 [0.63, 0.87] µm/s; DDJ + N-DCX pre: 0.54 [0.27, 0.79] µm/s (KS test, *p<0.1).

-## Rescuing retrograde transport defects in Dcx-/y;Dclk1-/- neurons ameliorates neuronal migration defects
+### Rescuing retrograde transport defects in Dcx-/y;Dclk1-/- neurons ameliorates neuronal migration defects

 One of the characteristics of DCX-linked lissencephaly is a profound defect in cortical neuronal migration.
 We therefore asked whether the effects of DCX on dynein-based retrograde transport we observe play a role in the migration of cortical neurons during development.
 If the answer is yes, rescuing the abnormally increased dynein-based retrograde trafficking should mitigate the cortical neuronal migration defects observed in the developing Dcx-/y;Dclk1-/- mouse brain (Deuel et al., 2006; Koizumi et al., 2006).
 Since cortical neuronal migration is relatively normal in the Dcx-/y mouse (Corbo et al., 2002), we used a Dcx-/y;Dclk1-/- mouse, which has a cortical neuronal migration defect as the Dcx-redundant gene Dclk1is knocked out as well (Deuel et al., 2006; Koizumi et al., 2006).
 A plasmid expressing GFP and an shRNA that specifically targets DHC (Tsai et al., 2007) was microinjected into the lateral ventricle of embryonic day (E)14.5 Dcx-/y;Dclk1-/- mouse brains and transfected using in utero electroporation.
 Mouse embryos were then sacrificed on E18.5.
 As expected, downregulating DHC partially rescued the retention of neuroblasts in the deeper region of the cortex observed in Dcx-/y; Dclk1-/- mouse brains (Figure 7A and B).
 Based on these results, we wondered whether the dysregulation of dynein is in part due to increased association of JIP3 with dynein in the absence of DCX and whether downregulation of JIP3 expression may also ameliorate neuronal migration defects.
 To test this possibility, we microinjected plasmids expressing JIP3 shRNA1 and GFP into the lateral ventricle of E14.5 Dcx-/y;Dclk1-/- embryos and transfected the plasmids into neural progenitors using in utero electroporation.
 In agreement with our hypothesis, downregulation of JIP3 in Dcx-/y;Dclk1-/- mouse brain significantly rescued the lamination defect (Figure 7C and D).
 Collectively, our results demonstrate the importance of the regulation of dynein-dependent retrograde trafficking by DCX and JIP3 during neuronal migration.

 ![Figure 7.](https://cdn.elifesciences.org/articles/82218/elife-82218-fig7-v3.jpg)

-**Figure 7.:** Dcx in mouse cortex partially rescues the defect of pyramidal cell migration.-/y;Dclk1-/-(A) GFP-positive neurons were imaged and counted at embryonic day (E)18.5 after electroporation at E14.5 with vectors expressing control (CRL) shRNA (+GFP) or DHC shRNA (+GFP).
+**Figure 7.:** (A) GFP-positive neurons were imaged and counted at embryonic day (E)18.5 after electroporation at E14.5 with vectors expressing control (CRL) shRNA (+GFP) or DHC shRNA (+GFP).
 (B) Percent of GFP-positive cells in evenly divided regions of the cortex (1–10) from the pia to the lateral ventricle.
-Asterisks denote statistically significant p-values (t-test, p<0.05) between WT with CRL shRNA and Dc with CRL shRNA.
-Number sign (#) denotes p<0.05 of x-/y;Dclk1-/-t-test between Dcx with CRL shRNA and -/y;Dclk1-/-Dcx with DHC shRNA.
-The data represent the mean ± SEM of three different brains in each condition. (-/y;Dclk1-/-C) GFP-positive neurons were imaged and counted at P0 after electroporation at E14.5 with vectors expressing control (CRL) shRNA (+GFP) or JIP3 shRNA (+GFP).
-(D) Percent of GFP-positive cells in evenly divided regions of the cortex (1–10) from the pia to the lateral ventricle of different mouse brains. * denotes p<0.05 of t-test between WT with CRL shRNA and Dcx with CRL shRNA.
-Number sign (#) denotes p<0.05 of -/y;Dclk1-/-t-test between Dcx with CRL shRNA and -/y;Dclk1-/-Dcx with JIP3 shRNA.
-The data represent the mean ± SEM of three individual brains in each condition.-/y;Dclk1-/-
+Asterisks denote statistically significant p-values (t-test, p<0.05) between WT with CRL shRNA and Dcx-/y;Dclk1-/- with CRL shRNA.
+Number sign (#) denotes p<0.05 of t-test between Dcx-/y;Dclk1-/- with CRL shRNA and Dcx-/y;Dclk1-/- with DHC shRNA.
+The data represent the mean ± SEM of three different brains in each condition.
+(C) GFP-positive neurons were imaged and counted at P0 after electroporation at E14.5 with vectors expressing control (CRL) shRNA (+GFP) or JIP3 shRNA (+GFP).
+(D) Percent of GFP-positive cells in evenly divided regions of the cortex (1–10) from the pia to the lateral ventricle of different mouse brains. * denotes p<0.05 of t-test between WT with CRL shRNA and Dcx-/y;Dclk1-/- with CRL shRNA.
+Number sign (#) denotes p<0.05 of t-test between Dcx-/y;Dclk1-/- with CRL shRNA and Dcx-/y;Dclk1-/- with JIP3 shRNA.
+The data represent the mean ± SEM of three individual brains in each condition.

 ## Discussion